meltyourface/blank/posts/Hermetic-Order-of-the-Stella-MatutinaMagic-Mirror/Daily-Tarot-Archetype-Integration-Ritual/index.md

 ## The Ritual of the Archetypal Path

-Goal: To harness the power of Tarot Major Arcana archetypes in daily activities and spiritual growth.
+**Goal**: To harness the power of Tarot Major Arcana archetypes in daily activities and spiritual growth.

 Instructions: